 CTE Lending Library

 We’ve handpicked a modest library for USF Faculty.
 It's easy to borrow.
-Fill out this quick form below and Katie, the CTE Librarian, will contact you to deliver the book to your office or arrange a time for pick up.
+Fill out this quick form below and CTE will have the book delivered to your USF mailbox.
 You can use the same form to make suggestions for books.

 We recently added a GoPro Camera with LCD Screen to the borrowing library.
 Check it out to use in your pedagogical experiments!